 Oil paints will fade over time.
 If you’ve ever seen an old painting, you might notice that they appear yellow; this is because the pigment grows visually duller over time and the oil binder shows through.

 Acrylics have excellent lightfastness.
-They look the same now as they will many years from now in the future.
+Artwork made with acrylic will look the same now as they will many years from now in the future.

 Ability to Experiment